Defective Drug-Coated Stents

 Drug-Coated Stent Lawsuits

 Patients implanted with drug-coated stents have been found at risk of suffering blood clotting issues as a result of certain device defects.
 If you or a loved one has been injured as a result of a defective product, you may be entitled to receive personal injury compensation from the device manufacturer.
-The Law Offices of Aylstock, Witkin, Kreis & Overholtz boast some of the most experienced defective product lawyers Pensacola, Florida has to offer.
+The Pensacola personal injury attorneys of Aylstock, Witkin Kreis & Overholtz handle national litigation across the United States for victims injured by defective pharmaceuticals and medical devices.
 Contact their offices at 888-255-2956 to get additional information on your rights as a drug-coated stent injury victim.